remarcmij/arr-reduce/README.md

 The value eventually returned by `arr.reduce` is the `accumulator` returned from the last iteration. (_Do not forget to ultimately return the accumulator from the reducer function!_)

-The whole process is visualised in Figure 1 below (the term `bucket` was used to represent the `accumulator`).
+The whole process is visualised in Figure 1 below (the term `bucket` was used here to represent the `accumulator`).

 ![buckets](images/reduce.png)
 <br>Figure 1.
 Passing the accumulator as in a conveyor belt